rrazcueta/moonveil/docs/all.md

 Spend an Action and mark 1 Willpower to

-- Erase marked pips in Strength, Dexterity, and Insight
+- Erase marked points in Strength, Dexterity, and Insight
 - Restore 1d6 Hit Points
 - Pocket Up
 \clearpage